Mississippi November 13, 2021

-1. Go Shrimpin’
+1. Go Shrimpin’ with Biloxi Shriming Trip

 2. Travel Back in Time at Landrum's Homestead & Village

-3. Take a Lesson from a Viking
+3. Take a Cooking Lesson at Viking Cooking School

 Who better to help you hone your cooking skills than high-end kitchen appliance manufacturer, Viking Range Company?
 One of only two nationwide locations, Greenwood’s Viking Cooking School offers classes on everything from “southern specialties” to “Japanese steakhouse.”

-5. Sail Away
+5. Sail Away to Ship Island

 If you ask any Gulf Coast local they’ll tell you that some of the best beaches are on Ship Island.
 Accessible by a quick 50-minute ferry ride, a visit to the barrier island is perfect for a day of swimming, recreation, and exploration of Fort Massachusetts, which is located on the island.

 6. Get to Pickin’ at Hope Fruit and Berry Farm

-7. Rock ‘n Stroll
+7. Rock ‘n Stroll in Tupelo

 If you’re a fan of the King, music enthusiast, or history buff, then taking part in all of the Elvis-related sites the city of Tupelo has to offer is a must.
 The now infamous home in which the King was born is part of the Elvis Presley Birthplace Park which also includes a museum, chapel, gift shop, “Elvis at 13” statue, Fountain of Life, Walk of Life, “Memphis Bound” car feature, and story wall.
 This is one of the best Mississippi road trips destinations especially if you're a fan of Elvis.

 8. In the Capitol?
 Forget Shopping, Go Museum Hopping